 Long Commutes Can Make Lenders Look Twice

-Many people consider buying homes far out in rural areas in order to get more property for their money, or to enjoy the peace and quiet.
+Many people consider buying homes far out in rural areas to get more property for their money or enjoy the peace and quiet.
 However, if the commute from the home to the workplace is too long, some lenders may become concerned.
 If the home a buyer is looking at is too far from the buyer's workplace, lenders may worry that the buyer is acquiring an investment property instead of an owner-occupied home.
-Investment properties are more risky for lenders, so they either try to avoid them or attach additional requirements.
+Investment properties are riskier for lenders, so they either try to avoid them or attach additional requirements.

 It is not unusual for a buyer taking on a long commute to have to bring additional documentation to the lender.
 This may involve a note from the applicant's human resources department confirming their work address.
 It could also involve a borrower demonstrating that they work from home at least part of the week to reduce the commute.

 Even buyers who are not interested in public transportation themselves should look at nearby access.
 The reason is that this can increase the value of a home by anywhere from 4 to 24 percent, according to recent research.
 If a buyer finds a home in an area where public transportation options are expanding, this can help increase the value quite a bit over time.